iamjpsonkar/SystemDesign_Learnings/README.md

     - Various data models, including document-oriented, key-value, wide-column store, and graph databases.
 - **Examples**: MongoDB (document-oriented), Cassandra (wide-column store), Redis (key-value)

+## **Kafka**
+*Apache Kafka is an open-source distributed streaming platform designed to handle real-time data feeds and event streams.
+Developed by the Apache Software Foundation, Kafka is widely used for building scalable and fault-tolerant systems for data streaming and event-driven architectures.*

+Here are key aspects of Kafka:

+- **Publish-Subscribe Model**: *Kafka follows a publish-subscribe messaging paradigm.
+Producers publish messages to topics, and consumers subscribe to these topics to receive the messages.*

+- **Topics**: *Topics in Kafka represent categories or feeds to which messages are published.
+Producers publish messages to topics, and consumers subscribe to topics to consume the messages.*

+- **Partitions**: *Each topic is divided into partitions, which allow for parallelism and scalability.
+Partitions enable multiple consumers to process messages concurrently.*

+- **Brokers**: *Kafka operates as a distributed system with multiple servers called brokers.
+Each broker is responsible for managing partitions, storing data, and serving clients.*

+- **Producers**: *Producers are applications or systems that publish messages to Kafka topics.
+They send data to specific topics, and Kafka ensures that the data is distributed across partitions.*

+- **Consumers**: *Consumers are applications or systems that subscribe to topics and process the messages.
+Consumers can be part of a consumer group, allowing for parallel processing and load balancing.*

+- **Consumer Groups**: *Consumer groups enable parallel processing of messages by allowing multiple consumers to work together.
+Each partition is consumed by only one consumer within a consumer group, ensuring that all messages in a partition are processed in order.*

+- **Replication**: *Kafka supports data replication for fault tolerance.
+Each partition can have multiple replicas distributed across different brokers.
+If a broker fails, another replica can take over to ensure data availability.*

+- **Retention**: *Kafka retains messages for a configurable period.
+This allows consumers to catch up on messages even if they are offline for a certain period.*

+- **Log-Structured Storage**: *Kafka stores messages in a log-structured format on disk.
+This design provides efficient and sequential read and write access to messages.*

+- **Scalability**: *Kafka is designed for horizontal scalability.
+Additional brokers can be added to a Kafka cluster to handle increased data throughput.*

+- **Use Cases**: *Kafka is used in various scenarios, including real-time event streaming, log aggregation, monitoring, data integration, and building event-driven architectures.*

+- **Ecosystem**: *Kafka has a rich ecosystem of connectors, tools, and integrations.
+Kafka Connect provides a framework for connecting Kafka to various data sources and sinks, and Kafka Streams allows for stream processing within the Kafka ecosystem.*

+*Apache Kafka has become a fundamental component in many modern data architectures, providing a robust and scalable foundation for building real-time, event-driven systems.
+It is particularly well-suited for scenarios where high throughput, fault tolerance, and scalability are critical requirements.*

 ## **Interview Prep**

 ### Caching Solution: